Last updated: May 4, 2026

 - Then file Homestead if eligible: send that to the county auditor.

-- Ask about the prior year while you are there: do not assume staff will review that automatically.
+- Ask about the prior year: do not assume staff will review that automatically.

 - Submit copies and keep proof: if filing online, save the confirmation page.
 If mailing, use a trackable method.